williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 6 February 2025
+* "*First, they fascinate the fools.
+Then, they muzzle the intelligent.*" - Bertrand Russell, on how fascism starts

 ## 1 February 2025
 * "*Facts do not cease to exist because they are ignored.*" - Aldous Huxley